Azumaya algebras and canonical components: Examples

 \item Let $T_m$ be the twist knot with $m\geq 1$ half twists.
 Then $T_m$ is Azumaya positive if and only if $m=2\ell$ is even and $\ell$ is either a square or the product of two consecutive integers.

 \end{enumerate} \end{thm}

-For a knot $K$ as in Theorem \ref{example_conseq}, let $X_0$ denote a canonical component.
-From Theorem \ref{thm:FirstMain}, there is a finite set $S$ of places of $\Q$ such that, for all points $\chi \in X_0$ corresponding to characters of absolutely irreducible representations $\rho$, the quaternion algebra $A_\rho$ over $k_\rho$ is unramified outside of the finite places of $k_\rho$ over $S$.
+It is shown in \cite{MPV} that for a twist knot $T_m$ the canonical component $X_0$ is the unique component containing the character of an irreducible representation.
+When $m=2\ell$ is even and $\ell$ is either a square or the product of two consecutive integers, there is a finite set $S$ of places of $\Q$ such that, for all points $\chi \in X_0$ corresponding to characters of absolutely irreducible representations $\rho$, the quaternion algebra $A_\rho$ over $k_\rho$ is unramified outside of the finite places of $k_\rho$ over $S$.
 In particular, this applies to the points on $X_0$ associated with Dehn surgeries.
-The figure-eight knot is the unique knot covered by parts (1) and (3) of Theorem \ref{example_conseq}, and in \S \ref{sec:Fig8} below we carry out the identification of this set $S$ in this case, thereby proving Theorem \ref{thm:MainDehn}.

-It is shown in \cite{MPV} that for a twist knot $T_m$ the canonical component is the unique component containing the character of an irreducible representation.
 Furthermore, since the Alexander polynomial of a twist knot is a quadratic polynomial without a double root, the points on $X_0$ associated with non-abelian reducible representations are smooth points by \cite{HP}.
-It follows that whether or not our Azumaya algebra extends over the smooth projective model is completely unambiguous.
+It follows from Theorem \ref{thm:BigConverse} that whether or not our Azumaya algebra extends over the smooth projective model is completely unambiguous.